OpenLineage/OpenLineage/website/docs/guides/airflow-quickstart.md

     </TabItem>
     </Tabs>

-4. To enable adding a Postgres connection for this tutorial, run:
+4. To complete this tutorial, you also need to enable local Postgres operations in Airflow.
+To do this, run:

     <Tabs groupId="os">
     <TabItem value="macos" label="MacOS/Linux">